CelliesProjects/ESP32_VS1053_Stream/README.md

 ```c++
 void loop()
 ```
-This function has to called every couple of ms to feed the decoder with data.<br>For bitrates up to 320kbps somewhere between 5-25 ms is about right.
+This function has to called every couple of ms to feed the decoder with data.
+For bitrates up to 320kbps somewhere between 5-10 ms is about right.
 ### Check if stream is running
 ```c++
 bool isRunning()